Computer Science Department

 You are here

-The Master of Science program provides a firm foundation in research and applications in Computer Science.
+The Masters in Computer Science program provides a firm foundation in research and applications in Computer Science.
 It is a two-year full-time program with a strong research orientation.
 The program is designed for students with undergraduate degrees in computer science or computer engineering.

 February & March - Initial Round of Financial Aid Decisions